monarch-initiative/monarch-legacy/README-developers.md

 ## Adding new datatypes

+### Note: the "Adding new datatypes" section applies to legacy pages and will be deprecated with the next release

 Let's say we have ingested a new resource and created a new view using the NIF DISCO system.
 We wish to expose this in the app, let's say in